ghesshu/Geo-API/README.md

 ## Base URL

-The base URL for all endpoints is: `https://your-api-base-url.com` 🚀
+The base URL for all endpoints is: `https://geo-api-xn6g.onrender.com/api` 🚀

+## Postman Access

+You can acess this API on Postman at `https://elements.getpostman.com/redirect?entityId=26503026-3513df08-9857-4dea-8f8f-7463e88b3058&entityType=collection`

 ## Authentication